Lodged by the Supreme Administrative Court

 The judgment of the Court of Justice of 4 October 2012 can be found here

-The subsequent decision of the Supreme Administrative Court (judgment 16 January 2013, no. 2 As 49/2011-170) can be found here
+The subsequent decision of the Supreme Administrative Court (judgment 16 January 2013, no. 2 As 49/2011-170) can be found here (only in Czech).

 The Supreme Administrative Court referred the following questions to the Court of Justice for a preliminary ruling: